Maikel Garcia Preview, Player Props: Royals vs. Mariners

 Maikel Garcia At The Plate

-- Garcia is hitting .290 with 15 doubles, two triples, four home runs and 25 walks.
+- Garcia is batting .289 with 16 doubles, two triples, four home runs and 25 walks.

-- Garcia enters this game on a 17-game hitting streak.
-In his last games, he's hitting .500.
+- Garcia enters this game on a 18-game hitting streak.
+Over the course of his last outings, he's hitting .450.

-- He has hit a long ball in 4.7% of his games this year, and 1.1% of his trips to the dish.
+- Looking at the 87 games he has played this season, he's homered in four of them (4.6%), and in 1.1% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.